dylanized/futility/README.md

 Notice the EJS templates, along with dynamic CSS templates in the CSS folder.

-Edit the Alpha theme config file at `/themes/alpha/config/theme.json`, or supply custom data via `/themes/alpha/config/data.json`.
+Edit the Alpha theme config file at `/themes/alpha/config/theme.json`.

+Supply custom data via `/themes/alpha/config/data.json`.

 Run `yarn dev` to launch the development server on http://localhost:3000